chrisdinant/chrisdinant.github.io/content/data-science/speech.md

 Date: 2018-03-14
 tags: kaggle, tensorflow, speech, recognition, walk-through, data science, spectrogram, resnet, rnn, ctc
 og_image: /images/resnet.png
-headline: A walk through of my approach
-Summary: A walk-through of my approach to the Kaggle Tensorflow Speech Recognition Challenge
+headline: A walk through of my approach to the Kaggle Tensorflow Speech Recognition Challenge
 Slug: speech-Recognition
 cover: /images/spec_large.png

 *Read this story on [Medium.com](https://towardsdatascience.com/kaggle-tensorflow-speech-recognition-challenge-b46a3bca2501)*

 ---

 From November 2017 to January 2018 the Google Brain team hosted a speech recognition challenge on Kaggle.
 The goal of this challenge was to write a program that can correctly identify one of 10 words being spoken in a one-second long audio file.
 Having just made up my mind to start seriously studying data science with the goal of turning a new corner in my career, I decided to tackle this as my first serious kaggle challenge.